City of Penrith: Media

 The City of Penrith is served by a weekly newspaper, The Western Weekender, which was founded in 1991.
 It produces a print edition each Friday as well as a digital news service.
 The newspaper is independently owned.

+Waste management

+Non-putrescible waste generated within the City of Penrith is primarily disposed of at Elizabeth Drive Landfill in Kemps Creek, which is operated by Cleanaway.
+The Lucas Heights landfill or other transfer stations are used for Penrith's red-bin waste only in the event of access issues or other emergencies affecting Elizabeth Drive Landfill.

 Sister cities

 Since it signed its first agreement with Fujieda, Japan in 1984, Penrith City has gradually expanded its sister cities and international links programme.
 Presently Penrith has links with: